tomazJakomin/symfony-api-transaction/README.md

 * Customer can deposit credit
 * Customer can withdraw credit
 * Bonus credit assigned on every 3rd deposit is counted separately
-* There is an report endpoint for the last 7 days transactions
+* There is a report endpoint for the last 7 days transactions